aseyq/statistical_rethinking_spritz/README.md

 We believe that this would be a fun and rewarding journey.
 Looking forward to meet you!

 # Updates
+### 22 January 2023
+You should be getting an email.

 ### 11 December 2022
 - So far we are 9, and more potential participants.
 Feel free to spread the word.
 - If you recurited to our cult, please drop me an email so I can add those to the email list.
 I will email you this weekend. (~17 December)